bbatsov/metaredux/_posts/2020-03-27-the-books-that-every-programmer-should-read.md

 * Structure and Interpretation of Computer Programs
 * The Elements of Style
 * Code Complete
-* Thinking Fast and Slow
+* Thinking, Fast and Slow

 Seems, I've made an off-by-one error, but you'll forgive me.